MarcOlivess/Melodi-A-Music-Theory-App/README.md

 A continuation of a univerity project, as found here https://github.com/MarcOlivess/MelodiPrototypeWeb

-The main goal after the original project was to remake pages as needed, and more fully flesh out my original idea for the site
+The main goal after the original project was to remake pages as needed, and more fully flesh out my original idea for the site.
-Design by Marc Olvera

 Various implimentations inspired from the original project as found above.

 Current Project Designers: